RAP REVIEW

 The mHealth Review Committee reviews applications in mobile health (mHealth) that propose feasibility studies, pilot and field evaluation studies, and methods and policy projects.
 These studies should aim primarily to culminate in the generation of new knowledge on mHealth methods, efficacy, effectiveness, or policy. mHealth is defined as the use of mobile technology in conjunction with Internet and social media to improve health and wellness and/or to manage disease.

-Health Policy & Social Sciences
+Social, Behavioral, & Health Policy Sciences

 Janet Coffman, Chair